Download the public datasets

 Downloading data using the ONE-api

-Once sessions of interest are identified with the unique identifier (EID), we can download all files in the alf collection:
+Once sessions of interest are identified with the unique identifier (eID), all files ready for analysis are found in the alf collection:

 [8]: